-1. Turn off the supply pumps.
+- 1. Turn off the supply pumps.
 Open the drain valve on the supply line fluid filter to relieve pressure in the supply lines.
-Do this for each color.

-NOTE: If your system does not include a drain valve on the supply line, set the mix manifold to SPRAY and press Oracle.
+Do this for each color. - NOTE: If your system does not include a drain valve on the supply line, set the mix manifold - to SPRAY and press .
 Cycle the A and B dosing pumps a couple of times to drain the pumps.
-Repeat for each color.

-2. If you are using a high pressure gun, engage the trigger lock.
-Remove the spray tip and clean it separately.
+Repeat for each color. - If you are using a high pressure gun, engage the trigger lock.
+Remove the spray tip and clean it separately. - 3.
+If using an electrostatic gun, shut off the electrostatics before flushing the gun.